ansys/pyaedt/doc/source/User_guide/pyaedt_file_data/choke.rst

 Choke file
 ==========

-The choke configuration file allows to synthesize a choke from a JSON file.
+The choke configuration file allows you to synthesize a choke from a JSON file.

-This file can be created using the following command:
+This code creates the choke geometry:

 .. code:: python